Hello, World.

 The fifth line, public static void main(String[] args) {

 is the start of our main method.
 A method in Java is a set of code statements are grouped together to perform a certain operation.
 Methods should be named based on the operations they perform, and you may also hear them referred to as functions.
-The statements contained in a method are executed lineraly from top to bottom.
+The statements in a method are executed linearly from top to bottom.
 Like classes, methods are contained within a set of {curly braces}.
 The main method is the entry point to a Java program.
-Java looks for this method when it starts executing the program and any code entered here is executed first.
+Java looks for this method when it executes the program and any code entered here is executed first.
 We will cover the specific details of how the main method works in a later chapter.

 For simple programs like HelloWorld, all the statements we make will be within the body of the main method.
 The bulk of our code for the first few chapters will take place in the main method, though we may be calling or using other methods accessed from outside classes.
 Down the road, we will learn to create more advanced applications that use multiple methods and classes.